Natasha reports her suspension, case against Akpabio to UN

-Breaking: Moment Natasha Weeps as She Reported Akpabio, Senate Matters to UN, Video Emerges
+Moment Natasha Weeps as She Reports Akpabio, Senate Matters to UN, Video Emerges

-The suspended Senator Natasha Akpoti-Uduaghan has reported her case with the Nigeria Senate and the Senate President Godswill Akpabio to the Inter-Parliamentary Union (IPU) at the United Nations in New York.
+- Natasha Akpoti-Uduaghan, who was recently suspended for violating Senate standing orders, has reported her case to the UN

+- Speaking at the Women in Parliament Session, which was held during the IPU meeting, she said her suspension was unlawful

 CHECK OUT: Education is Your Right!
 Don’t Let Social Norms Hold You Back.
 Learn Online with LEGIT.
 Enroll Now!